nucleus-labs/goose.template/README.md

-# DHelper
+# Goose

-DHelper is a dev tool to help manage a development environment and automate configurable tasks.
+Goose is a dev tool to help manage a development environment and automate configurable tasks.

 Usage:
 ```
 Main usage:
-    ./dhelper [common-flag [flag-argument]]... <target> [target-flag [flag-argument]]... [target argument]...
+    goose [common-flag [flag-argument]]... <target> [target-flag [flag-argument]]... [target argument]...

 Help aliases:
-    ./dhelper
+    goose
-    ./dhelper  -h
+    goose  -h
-    ./dhelper --help
+    goose --help
-    ./dhelper   help
+    goose   help

 More detailed help aliases:
-    ./dhelper --help-target <target>
+    goose --help-target <target>
 ```

-dhelper utilizes a hierarchical registration model.
+Goose utilizes a hierarchical registration model.
 At the top-level, you have registration common to all targets.
-This includes flags, helper functions, etc. Some of these are built-ins provided by dhelper, all others are defined in `targets/common.bash`.
+This includes flags, helper functions, etc. Some of these are built-ins provided by goose, all others are defined in `targets/common.bash`.

-The core files for dhelper are as follows:
+The core files for goose are as follows:
 ```
     ./
     ╠═ targets/